 Spring is when all the flowers are in bloom.
 Your little ones bring Mom bouquets of wild flowers.
 True they are weeds and the best place for them is in a weed pot.
 A small turned weed pot is perfect for that bunch of flowers picked by tiny hands.
 You can always use an extra vase or two so turn on the lathe and see what you can do.

 Generally a turned weed pot is for dried flowers.
 The idea is that they are picked and put on display without the need to provide or maintain a water supply.
 However, if you can provide water, then the flowers will stay fresher longer.
-This projects also shows you how to recycle a pill bottle as a water reservoir for your weed pot.
+This project also shows you how to recycle a pill bottle as a water reservoir for your weed pot.

 The main requirement for a weed pot is that there is a hole for the flowers and that the vase is stable enough not to tip over.
 You may need to do some judicious trimming of the flowers if they are too long and high for the weed pot.
 You can turn this project out of any wood.
 Lighter woods like pine would be more likely to tip.
 Turn the base fairly large in diameter to help put more weight at the bottom.